FIIT-TEAM8/team_documentation/docs/devEnvironment.md

 ```
 docker-compose up -d
 ```
-The services are available on your localhost:\<PORT\>.
+The services are available on your localhost:PORT.
 The ports used can be checked in the **docker-compose.yml** file you just ran, but they are the same values as our production environment.

 ## Configuration
 The dev_environment repository comes with a **config.yaml** file that can be used to change the behaviour of your development environment.